4383/governance/goals/proposed/remove-eventlet.rst

 cooperative and sequential.
 This means that when one greenlet is running, no other greenlet can be running.

-Openstack use Eventlet in both ways.
-Openstack use monkey patching to run asynchronous networks I/O and so to non block processes during network communications.
+OpenStack use Eventlet in both ways.
+OpenStack use monkey patching to run asynchronous networks I/O and so to non block processes during network communications.

-Openstack use green threads pools and greenlet as executor.
+OpenStack use green threads pools and greenlet as executor.
 Those can be used among other examples, to launch cooperative threads, to run workers, and to launch periodic tasks.
-A concrete example of greenlet usage in Openstack is the thread launched to manage the RADOS Block Device (RDB) calls.
+A concrete example of greenlet usage in OpenStack is the thread launched to manage the RADOS Block Device (RDB) calls.
 Those calls are executed in Eventlet tpool while the current coroutine/greenthread is blocking until the method completes.